gregparkes/giffy/README.md

 gif.Scatter(X=X, Y=X, Z=X).mark(marker='.').lerp().plot()
 ```

 This gives an animation similar to the one displayed within this README.
-Note that no plotting occurs until the `plot()` function is called at the end, leading to a fully declarative approach to visualization similar to packages like `altair`.
+Note that no plotting occurs until the `.plot()` function is called at the end, leading to a fully declarative approach to visualization similar to packages like `altair`.
+Save your gifs to a file instead of plotting using the `.save()` command.

+Please check out the selection within the [`examples/`](examples/) folder for specifics for each plot type.

 ## Where to get it

-The source code is currently on GitHub at https://github.com/gregparkes/glyphy.
+The source code is currently on GitHub at https://github.com/gregparkes/giffy.
 There are plans to make a PyPI version at a later date.

 ## Dependencies

-Glyphy supports Python 3.7+  and does not support Python 2.x.
+Giffy supports Python 3.7+  and does not support Python 2.x.

 For drawing the animations you will probably need FFMPEG installed including the appropriate Python package, or some alternative backend compatible with Matplotlib.
 Furthermore you will need:

-* Matplotlib: This package is built on top of Matplotlib technology.
+* [Matplotlib](https://matplotlib.org/stable/index.html): This package is built on top of Matplotlib technology.
-* NumPy: Support for vector and matrix calculations.
+* [NumPy](https://numpy.org/): Support for vector and matrix calculations.
-* SciPy: Support for Linear Interpolations.
+* [SciPy](https://scipy.org/): Support for Linear Interpolations.
-* Pandas: Support for Tabular Datasets and automatic plot labelling.
+* [Pandas](https://pandas.pydata.org/): Support for Tabular Datasets and automatic plot labelling.

 These can all be obtained using PyPI (within an appropriate environment).